vincentdehaan/scala-experiments/tagged-types/README.md

 requireName(str) // This yields a type error
 ```

-(3) A variable of a tagged type can be substituted on a place where a corresponding untagged type is expected:
+(3) Automatic downcast: a variable of a tagged type can be substituted on a place where a corresponding untagged type is expected:
 ```scala
 def requireString(s: String): String = ???
 val name: Name = "Joe"